 Auto dealer bonds protect car buyers, car loan creditors, and the government from financial harm as a result of the auto dealers violating licensing laws.
 Similar to a dealer license, a dealer bond must be active as long as the dealer is in business.

 Every state and licensing board has their own rules.
-You can use the dropdown below to check the specific requirements for your state.
+Click on your state below to check for state specific requirements.

 There are many types of auto dealer bonds.
 To determine what bond you need, you need to determine what type of dealership you own and then research individual state law.

-Yes, when issuing a contractor bond, insurance companies will typically conduct a "soft credit check" on individual contractors to determine price and eligibility.
+Yes, when issuing an auto dealer bond, insurance companies will typically conduct a "soft credit check" on individual auto dealers to determine price and eligibility.
 It's important to note that this type of credit check will not have any impact on an individual’s credit score.

 Step 1: Determine your bond requirements